kiba/Writings/atg/chp3_very_much_alive.md

 "Because it contained information about the future that might be inaccurate," O'Neill said.
 "How are we supposed to use something that can be misleading as well a lifesaver?
 The episodes contradicted our knowledge of how the past went, how we operate, what weapons we used.
 It's unreliable.
 We can't simply forget what we just learned either.
 It's all up in our head."

 "Nonetheless, the mistake can't be undone," Hammond said.
 "We'll have to move on to make use of or neutralize dangerous information.
 I want every piece of the franchise analyzed to the last scrap for any useful intelligence.
-It will be analyzed independently by separate teams not from SGC so that their conclusion will not be contaminated.
+It will be analyzed independently by separate teams not from the SGC so that their conclusion will not be contaminated.
 Is there any objections or concerns?"

 "How fast could we get it done?"
 Cromwell asked.